av153k/av153k/README.md

 **av153k/av153k** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 * 🔭 I’m currently working at [Asconsoftech India Pvt.
 Ltd.](https://asconsoftech.com/) as([abhisheka-asconsoft](https://github.com/abhisheka-asconsoft))
-* 🌱 I’m currently learning golang.
+* 🌱 I’m currently learning Kotlin multiplatform and golang.
-* 👯 I’m looking to collaborate on mobile development using Flutter.
+* 👯 I’m looking to collaborate on mobile development using Flutter, Kotlin Multiplatfor or Backend development using Golang.
 * 🤔 I’m looking for help with backend development.
 * 💬 Ask me about Flutter development.
 * 📫 How to reach me: lex.abhishek@gmail.com